s1ddok/Sardonyx/README.md

 Sardonyx is a CLI that converts your *ONNX* model into *Swift code* + structured *data blob*, allowing you to easily reuse models that were created using frameworks like PyTorch or TensorFlow.
 It does all the nasty things for you as well, like transposing weights and packing them into a single, convenient file, while also generating parsing logic for you.

+## Supported target platforms
+- Swift for TensorFlow
+- Metal Performance Shaders

+Adding BNNS, MLCompute and code for other languages is under consideration, but getting first two to work on a wide variate of models is a first priority for me.

 ## Roadmap

 - [x] Introduce a proof-of-a-concept tool